aspose-diagram/Aspose.Diagram-Products/diagram/en/net/object/insert-object-to-visio/_index.md

 +  Instantiating a Diagram object.(or->Load the Vsdx file with full path.)
 +  Select Page via its index.
-+  Use the [AddShape method](https://reference.aspose.com/diagram/net/aspose.diagram/page/addshape/#addshape_2) to insert a OLE object in the selected page
++  Use the [AddShape method](https://reference.aspose.com/diagram/net/aspose.diagram/page/addshape/#addshape_2) to insert an OLE object in the selected page
 +  Save diagram in vsdx format.

 {{% /blocks/products/pf/agp/feature-section-col %}}